Priority tasks to Do on Arrival in UK

 • Take out pet insurance to cover veterinary bills – it’s very expensive to treat your pet if they fall sick otherwise.
 See Pets

 NOTE: Ukrainian refugees ARE ALLOWED TO WORK STRAIGHT AWAY.
 We have found that not all employers realise this.
-They DO NOT need to have a biometric residence permit or National Insurance number first.
-All they need to do is show the employer their visa entry stamp or Permission to Travel email.
-If they have an immigration account, this can be used to show employers their right to work status also.
+They DO NOT need to have a National Insurance number first.
+See Finding Work – Ukrainian Refugee Help.